Frostcloud-Development/clip2load-repository/README.md

 - 🎯 **Pattern Matching** - Support for wildcards (`*` and `?`) to match multiple resource variations
 - 💾 **Auto-Save Resources** - Blocked resource lists are automatically saved and loaded
 - 🔄 **Automatic Backups** - All original files are backed up before processing with timestamped folders
-- 📊 **Real-time Logging** - Track all operations with detailed timestamped logs
-- 🛡️ **Error Tracking** - Integrated Sentry SDK for monitoring and error reporting

 ## System Requirements